Disney College Program

 The Disney College Program (DCP) is a United States national internship program operated by the Disney Programs division of The Walt Disney Company, located at the Walt Disney World Resort in Orlando, and formerly at the Disneyland Resort in Anaheim.
-The program recruits college students (ages 18 and older) of all majors for a semester-long paid work experience program at either the Orlando or Anaheim resorts, with the option of extending to almost a full year.
+The program recruits college students (ages 18 and older) of all majors for a semester-long paid work experience program with the option of extending to almost a full year.

 History

 The first Disney College Program began in 1981 as the Magic Kingdom College Program (MKCP) and initially consisted of just over 200 students from 20 schools working only at Magic Kingdom, in Bay Lake, ten years after the theme park opened.
 In October 1982, the program expanded offerings to Epcot, when the theme park opened, and its name changed to the Walt Disney World College Program (WDWCP), employing approximately 500 college students each spring, summer and fall session.
 From the beginning of the program until 1988, program participants resided in Snow White Village Campground, an off-property mobile home park and the remainder of Lake Vista Village apartments in Kissimmee.
 In 1987, a new company-sponsored gated-community apartment complex, Vista Way, was opened for college program participants nearby Lake Buena Vista, located much closer to the Disney property.
 By 1988, all participants were fully relocated out of Snow White Village Campground, which was later converted into a vacationing site.

 Following the massive growth of the Walt Disney World Resort in the 1990s and the widespread popularity of the internet, the program grew substantially, seeing three new participant housing complexes built and many more colleges represented.
-An average of 4,000 students participate each spring, summer and fall session, representing at least 301 colleges and universities In August 2006, the program expanded to the Disneyland Resort and was renamed the Disney Theme Parks and Resorts College Program.
+An average of 4,000 students participate each spring, summer and fall session, representing at least 301 colleges and universities.
+In August 2006, the program expanded to the Disneyland Resort and was renamed the Disney Theme Parks and Resorts College Program.
 The program's opportunities are available at all theme parks, resorts and shopping districts of the Walt Disney World Resort and the Disneyland Resort, officially changing its name to the Disney College Program, which is colloquially shortened and referred to as the DCP.

 In March 2020, due to the COVID-19 pandemic emerging in Florida and in California, the Disney College Program, Culinary Program, Professional Internships and International Programs were suspended from both the Orlando and Anaheim resorts.
 By June 2022, all programs returned to the Orlando resort, while they were never reinstated in the Anaheim resort.